wonsunahn/CS1541_Spring2024/projects/1/README.md

 ## Creating build environment on local machine

-Please note that, you will need to generate the performance plots on thoth.cs.pitt.edu as it needs GNU Plot installed on that machine.
-But for the purposes of implementing, debugging, and testing your simulator, you can choose to work on your local machine using the Visual Studio Code (VSCode) IDE.
 If you don't have VSCode already, please download and install from: https://code.visualstudio.com/download

 After you install VSCode, please install the following two extensions.